Public Service Loan Forgiveness (PSLF)

 Limited PSLF Waiver: What Happens After the End of the Waiver October 31, 2022

 The “limited PSLF waiver” refers to the time-limited changes to Public Service Loan Forgiveness (PSLF) Program rules that allowed borrowers to receive credit for past periods of repayment that would otherwise not qualify for PSLF.
-This opportunity ended on October 31, 2022 and beginning November 1, 2022, we went back to the normal program requirements for both PSLF and TEPSLF.
-If you submitted your PSLF form to the PSLF servicer MOHELA on time, be assured your PSLF form will be evaluated under the limited PSLF waiver rules.
+This opportunity ended on October 31, 2022.
+Beginning November 1, 2022, the U.S. Department of Education went back to the normal program requirements for both PSLF and TEPSLF.
+If you submitted your PSLF form to the PSLF servicer MOHELA by 11:59 p.m.
+Eastern on October 31, 2022, be assured your PSLF form will be evaluated under the limited PSLF waiver rules.

 You may be eligible to submit a PSLF form to MOHELA after October 31, 2022, and continue to qualify for the benefits of the waiver if you met certain criteria.
 For more information, see StudentAid.gov.